-Scale patterns are essential guitar techniques that will build your chops, expand your fretboard knowledge, and provide you with improvisational inspiration.
+Scale patterns are an essential guitar technique that builds your chops, expands your fretboard knowledge, and provides you with inspiration in your solos.

-Though they’re beneficial to any level of guitarist, you might only have a few patterns that you practice, or don’t know how to get the most out of these guitar techniques in your practice routine.
+Though they’re beneficial for any guitarist, you might not know how to get the most out of this guitar technique in your practice routine.

-This article will show you how to play 46 different scale patterns, how to practice essential rhythms and accents over these patterns, and how to use these patterns over in your guitar solos.
+This article shows you how to play 60 different scale patterns, essential rhythms and accents, and how to use these patterns in your guitar solos.

-As well, you’ll cover pentatonic scales, modes, and jazz guitar patterns in this lesson.
+As well, you cover pentatonic scales, modes, and jazz guitar patterns in this lesson.

-This’ll provide a well balanced and organized approach to working scale patterns to your technical and improvisational practice.
+This creates a well balanced and approach to working scale patterns to your technical and soloing practice.

 To begin, check out the “how to use this guide” section.